officialjam/Azure-Site-Recovery-Hyper-V-VM-Replication-Guide/README.md

 - **Configure replication** of Hyper-V VMs to Azure.
 - **Manage failover and failback** to reduce downtime during critical scenarios.

-Following this guide will provide users with the knowledge to implement a reliable disaster recovery solution using ASR to protect their Hyper-V VMs.

 ### Benefits of Replicating Hyper-V VMs to Azure
 Using ASR to replicate Hyper-V VMs to Azure offers several advantages: